 Okay, she probably shouldn’t have married that goofy Charles Hamilton when she wasn’t in love with him, but she was an impulsive, heartbroken teenager.
 (Thanks, Ashley.)
 She did what she did.
 You mean to tell me a sixteen year-old war widow was never supposed to dance again, especially when someone as dashing as Rhett Butler was bidding one hundred fifty dollars in gold just to have her?
 Dr. Meade was in no position to say she wouldn’t accept.
 Mrs. Merriweather could look as aghast as she wanted.
 Go ahead and faint, Aunt Pittypat.
 Reputation be damned, this girl was dancing.

 3. That Time She Birthed a Baby and Got Out of Atlanta

 Remember when Ashley told Scarlett she should go upstairs and take a nap with the other girls during his picnic?
 Yeah.
 He clearly didn’t know what she was capable of.
-With Atlanta literally burning down around her, Scarlett O’Hara—she of the “fiddle dee dees” and eyelash fluttering—delivered Melanie’s baby with no help (no offense, Prissy), then managed to get through the blazing, crumbling city to make it home to Tara.
+With Atlanta literally burning down around her, Scarlett O’Hara—she of the “fiddle dee dees” and eyelash fluttering—delivered Melanie’s baby, then managed to get through the blazing, crumbling city to make it home to Tara.
 Sure, Rhett helped get her out of there, but it was her gumption and determination that made it happen.
 Rhett was quite comfortable at Belle’s.